wlanslovenija/nodewatcher/docs/node_config.rst

    :show-inheritance:

    :param eth_port: Ethernet port that this interface is connected to.
 Available ethernet ports
-     depend on the selected device.
+     depend on the selected device and configured switch VLANs.
    :type eth_port: registered choice

    :param uplink: Should this interface be considered as a WAN uplink.